The Difference Between Misdemeanors and Felonies in Virginia

 Misdemeanors in General District Court

 Misdemeanor cases begin and usually conclude in the General District Court (GDC) or the Juvenile and Domestic Relations Court (JDRC).
 In Virginia, these are called "courts not of record."
-This is because there is no requirement for there to be a court reporter at the proceedings (though you attorney may hire one for you to transcribe the testimony of witnesses).
+This is because there is no requirement for there to be a court reporter at the proceedings (though your attorney may hire one for you to transcribe the testimony of witnesses).
 For misdemeanors, these lower courts handle:

 Initial hearings, such as arraignments and bond hearings